Weak Decoupling Duality and Quantum Identification: Conclusion and open questions

 \section{Conclusion and open questions}

-The fidelity alternative states that geometry preservation and approximate forgetfulness are complementary properties, much like quantum data transmission and complete forgetfulness.
+Weak decoupling duality is the statement that geometry preservation and approximate forgetfulness are complementary properties, much like quantum data transmission and complete forgetfulness.
 Subject to some technical conditions, geometry preservation is itself equivalent to quantum identification, an operational task very much in the spirit of quantum data transmission but strictly weaker.
 Just as analyzing complete forgetfulness has proved a versatile and effective tool for studying asymptotic quantum error correction, approximate forgetfulness provides a new approach to asymptotic quantum identification.
 Indeed, by focusing on approximate forgetfulness of the complementary channel, we have established that the amortized quantum identification capacity is exactly equal to the entanglement-assisted capacity.

-The fidelity alternative suggests a number of possible extensions, such as asking what happens if geometry is preserved not only for pure states but for higher rank mixed states.
+The weak decoupling duality suggests a number of possible extensions, such as asking what happens if geometry is preserved not only for pure states but for higher rank mixed states.
 Would such a property have an operational interpretation and corresponding interpretation in terms of a form of forgetfulness intermediate between the weak form studied here and complete forgetfulness?
 It would also be interesting to understand geometry preservation as a type of pseudo-isometry~\cite{mostow} from projective space to the Grassmannian of subspaces corresponding to the supports of the mixed output states.

 Meanwhile, Theorem~\ref{thm:Q.ID.capacities} poses an entertaining and potentially deep puzzle: why do amortized quantum identification and entanglement-assisted classical communication result in the same capacity in the absence of any known operational relationship between these tasks?
-The theorem also leaves open the important problem of evaluating the quantum identification capacity formula in the unamortized case.
-Similarly, the theorem fails to determine how much extra quantum communication is necessary to achieve the amortized capacity.
-In particular, does there exist a channel where the required rate is strictly positive?
-We do expect this to be true, but have been unable to establish it rigorously.
+The theorem also leaves open the important problem of evaluating the quantum identification capacity formula in the unamortized case (we expect that to be difficult as it includes deciding whether the quantum capacity is positive).
+We also left open precisely how much amortized quantum communication is necessary to achieve the amortized capacity, although we were able to determine the optimal amortization rate in the case of an erasure channel, showing that it is strictly positive for erasure probability larger than $\frac12$.
+More generally, the nature of the tradeoff between achievable identification rates and amortization rates is completely unknown.